FiXato/listbuffer/README.markdown

 * Navigate through the channels with your cursor keys
 * Join a channel with the enter key after highlighting its line
 * Scroll to the top/bottom of the channel list
+* Invert the sort order of the channel list
 * Padded channel names, user counts and modes for a clean overview
 * Tested (and passed) on the following IRCds:
     * UnrealIRCd (tested at Chat4All.org)